Platonic-Systems/generics-sop-examples/doc/edit.md

         T.stripPrefix (T.pack $ name <> "_") (T.pack ctorName)
 ```

-`hcollapse` should be familiar; and `hcmap` is just an alias of `hcliftA` (analogous to `hcliftA2` used in the above example).
-New here is `hcollapseMaybe` which is a custom version of `hcollapse` we defined to constrain the number of products to be either zero or one (as it would not make sense for a route tye otherwise); its full implementation[^hc] is available in the [source](https://github.com/srid/generics-sop-examples/blob/master/src/RouteEncoding.hs).
+`hcollapse` should be familiar, and `hcmap` is just an alias of `hcliftA` (analogous to `hcliftA2` used in the above example).
+New here is `hcollapseMaybe`, which is a custom version of `hcollapse`.
+We defined it to constrain the number of products to either zero or one (as it would not make sense for a route tye otherwise).
+Its full implementation[^hc] is available in the [source](https://github.com/srid/generics-sop-examples/blob/master/src/RouteEncoding.hs).

 [^hc]:
-    In particular, we create a `HCollapseMaybe` constraint that limits `hcollapse` to work on at most 1 product:
+    In particular, we create a `HCollapseMaybe` constraint that limits `hcollapse` to work on, at most, one product:

     ```haskell
     class HCollapseMaybe h xs where